perladvent/perldotcom/content/article/_pub_2003_09_03_perlcookbook.md

       "tom-christiansen",
       "using-sql-without-a-database-server"
    ],
+   "image" : null,
    "categories" : "development",
-   "title" : "Cooking with Perl, Part 2",
+   "description" : " Editor's note: The new edition of Perl Cookbook has released, so this week we continue to highlight recipes-new to the second edition-for your sampling pleasure.
+This week's excerpts include recipes from Chapter 14 (\"Database Access\") and Chapter 18 (\"Internet...", "thumbnail" : null,
+   "authors" : [
+      "tom-christiansen",
+      "nathan-torkington"
+   ],
    "slug" : "/pub/2003/09/03/perlcookbook.html",
-   "date" : "2003-09-03T00:00:00-08:00",
-   "draft" : null,
-   "thumbnail" : null,
-   "description" : " Editor's note: The new edition of Perl Cookbook has released, so this week we continue to highlight recipes-new to the second edition-for your sampling pleasure.
-This week's excerpts include recipes from Chapter 14 (\"Database Access\") and Chapter 18 (\"Internet..."
+   "title" : "Cooking with Perl, Part 2"
 }